getoarmorina3/courses-directory/README.md

 ## Available Scripts

 In the project directory, you can run:

-npm start
+`npm install` to install all the required dependencies `npm start`
 Runs the app in the development mode.

-# Open [This Link](https://teacher-courses.vercel.app/) to view it in your browser.
+Open [This Link](https://teacher-courses.vercel.app/) to view it in your browser.